 EXAMPLE OF A KHEMRI OFFENSIVE

 During a Khemri offensive, small gains are perfectly fine.
-Also, depending on the drive’s tempo, it may be okay to stall the ball carrier mid-pitch for a few game turns in order to let your Tomb Guardians roll some additional three dice blocks and armors.
+Also, depending on the drive’s tempo, it may be okay to stall the ball carrier mid-pitch for a game turn in order to let your Tomb Guardians roll some additional three dice blocks and armors.

 Please do not send any “catchers” deep in the opposite half.
 Between you, me, and your opponent, you will not use them.
 However, when catastrophically stranded, a ballsy Thro-Ras can unstuck a situation with a pass or, more realistically, a handoff.
 Some coaches are convinced that 4+ rolls automatically fail.
 Do not turn a blind eye on this possibility when in dire need because a 4+ roll with a reroll works 75% of the time.
 Please keep in mind, though, that this statistic is butt ugly and that it is unwise to regularly lean on it.

 When on defense, apply the Grind strategy.
-When this strategy no longer fits with the game’s tempo, deploy your team to stop dead the offensive.
+When this strategy no longer fits with the tempo of the game, deploy your team to stop dead the offensive.
 Remember that your low agility and anemic movement leads to reduced maneuverability.
 If you are not careful, your opponent will easily bypass or paralyze your players.

 THE TOMB GUARDIANS